 Offering resources to prevent burnout and strengthen the souls of pastors and other servants of the Lord is a Soul Shepherding specialty.

-Pastor Wesley is wise to be taking a Sabbatical.
+Pastor Wesley was wise to take a Sabbatical.
 You may need one too.
 Check our “Sabbatical Guide for Pastors.”
-We also offer an online Sabbatical Guide course.
-This program has everything you need to experience rest and renewal on your Sabbatical.
+We also offer a Sabbatical Guide coaching experience.
+This online program with short videos, practical help, and live coaching is your “all-in-one Sabbatical toolkit.”
+It includes everything you need to experience true rest and renewal on your Sabbatical.

 A retreat can renew your intimacy with Jesus, especially if it’s long enough and you receive guidance in soul care.
 Check out our Soul Shepherding Institute.

 Has reading the Bible become flat for you?
+Do you need spiritual renewal?
 Our Scripture Meditation Guides will rejuvenate your devotions.
 Check out our popular “Lectio Divina Guides,” “Ignatian Meditation Guides,” and “Breath Prayer Guides.”

 Listen to this week’s SoulTalk: Burnout from working and serving is all too common among pastors, but there is hope.
 Bill and Kristi offer deep personal and biblical insight and practical tools to help you step into life with Jesus, where his love and delight restores your soul.